Fergus Bisset talks through the 100 things he loves most about the golf, from the 'secret' to a freshly opened packet of tees.

 Why don’t more courses have halfway huts?
 A rejuvenating sausage sandwich keeps the engine running until you reach the sanctuary of the clubhouse.

-Keeping a six of your card
+Keeping a six off your card

 Playing with a professional

-It’s great to see first hand, just how the game should be played.
+It’s great to see first hand just how the game should be played.

 Not suffering a blob in a Stableford

-Getting round in under 3 hours
+Getting round in under three hours

 A swift round means you can do something else with your day, go out for a few more holes or just spend a little longer in the bar.

-A green framed by towering trees
+A putting surface framed by towering trees

 Watching old matches on Shell’s Wonderful World of Golf